-This post is not just about things to do in Yangon but is also a mini travel guide with information about public transport.
+This post is not just about things to do in Yangon but is also a mini travel guide with information about where to stay and public transport.
+It was originally written in 2016 but has been updated every few months with new information.
 If you’re looking to spend a few days in Yangon, then look no further because we’ve got you covered.

-2) Catch Sunset at Shwedagon Pagoda and watch how it sparkles at night
+1) Sunset at Shwedagon Pagoda and See How it Sparkles at Night

 How to reach: Many buses go to Shwedagon Road – just ask around and you will surely find a bus.
 We asked a few locals and got on to a bus from Sule Pagoda that took us to Shwedagon Road for 100 MMK per person.

-3) Head to Inya Lake at night for a lake side dinner and drinks
+3) Head to Inya Lake and Enjoy Yangon’s Nightlife

 How to reach: Hire a taxi.
 We paid 5000 MMK from Shwedagon Road.
 Carry your own beer because it’s expensive if you buy it from the vendors here.

-4) Take a ride on Dala Ferry to visit Dala village
+4) Ride the Dala Ferry to Visit Dala Village

 Below is an embedded map with the GPS coordinates, just in case you want to visit it too.